Unit-generated orders of real quadratic fields I. Class number bounds: Basic properties of unit-generated orders

 We define class groups of orders in terms of integral and fractional ideals.
 We follow \cite[Chapter 5]{Halter-Koch13}, especially Section 5.4 and Theorem 5.4.2.
 A nonzero integral ideal $\aa$ of the order $\OO_{\Delta}$ has a representation as a $\Z$-module as $\aa = ea\Z + e\frac{b+ \sqrt{\Delta}}{2}$ with $\Delta= b^2-4ac$, for unique integers $a, e \ge 1$ and integers $b,c$.
 It is {\em $\OO_{\Delta}$-primitive} if $e=1$ and it is {\em $\OO_{\Delta}$-invertible} if and only if $g := \gcd(a, b, c)$ has $g=1$.
 It is {\em $\OO_{\Delta}$-regular} if and only if $e=g=1$.
 An invertible fractional ideal is a $\Z$-module of the form $r \aa$ with $r \in K^{\times}$, where $\aa$ is an $\OO_{\Delta}$ invertible integral ideal; it suffices to take $r \in \Q^\times$ to give all invertible fractional ideals.

-The class group of an order, defined in terms of invertible fractional ideals, generalizes the usual notion of the class group of (the maximal order of) a number field. \begin{defn} The (wide) \textit{class group} (also called the \textit{Picard group} or \textit{ring class group}) of an order $\OO$ is
+The class group of an order, defined in terms of invertible fractional ideals, generalizes the usual notion of the class group of (the maximal order of) a number field. \begin{defn} The (wide) \textit{class group} (also called the \textit{Picard group} or \textit{ring class group}) of an order $\OO$ in a number field $K$ is

-\end{defn} Since a quadratic order is uniquely determined by its discriminant $\Delta$, we will sometimes write $\Cl(\Delta)$ as an abbreviation for $\Cl(\OO_{\Delta})$.